SofieThi/STH_Language/assignment_4/README.md

 In order to run this code, clone the repository and store the data in the data folder.
 You will need the packages in the requirements.txt document.

-To replicate the results chose the dataset VideoCommentsThreatCorpus.csv
+To replicate the results chose the dataset VideoCommentsThreatCorpus.csv from https://www.simula.no/sites/default/files/publications/files/cbmi2019_youtube_threat_corpus.pdf

 ## Discussion of results